-The Glenorchy City Council is preparing to undertake an evaluation of the Full Gear program, focusing on impact to the community and individual members.
-A copy of the evaluation report will be available to RSAC in early 2025.
+The Glenorchy City Council is preparing to undertake an evaluation of the Full Gear program, focusing on the impact to the community and individual members.
+A copy of the evaluation report will be tabled for RSAC to review in early 2025.